Arundhuti2000/expense-tracker/README.md

 ## ✨ Key Features

 - **🤖 AI Receipt Scanning:** Don't like typing?
 Just take a picture of your receipt!
 Our integrated Gemini AI will read the date, amount, and store details for you.
+20 images per day limit is present.
 - **📊 Visual Insights:** See exactly where your money goes with beautiful interactive charts.
 - **🏷️ Smart Categorization:** The app learns from common store names (like "Lowe's" or "Whole Foods") to automatically categorize your spending.
 - **🔒 Secure & Flexible:**